alvaram/alvaradom/cv.md

 <address>LottoGopher.com - Los Angeles, CA<br>
 FreeLotto.com - New York, NY</address>

 Plans and oversees all daily operations of business.
-Make sure everyone is on task according to 30, 60, 90 day project timeline and we are hitting goals on time to faciliate growth development and long-term success.
-Measure and track success of business and idenitfy areas of the business where we can improve on.
-Interfaces and collaborates with President/CEO and works directly with each department’s suprivsors to review next goals/targets to meet for each quarter.
+Make sure everyone is on task according to 30, 60, 90 day project timeline and we are hitting goals on time to facilitate growth development and long-term success.
+Measure and track success of business and identify areas of the business where we can improve on.
+Interfaces and collaborates with President/CEO and works directly with each department’s supervisors to review next goals/targets to meet for each quarter.

 <h3>Director of Design <time class="right">2017 - 2018</time></h3>
 <address>LottoGopher.com - Los Angeles, CA</address>